sudhakavya/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 ### Task 1: Create a new Lead

-1. If necessary, open an InPrivate browser and navigate to [Https://home.Dynamics.com](https://home.dynamics.com/)
+1. If necessary, open an InPrivate browser and navigate to [Https://dynamics.microsoft.com](https://dynamics.microsoft.com/en-us/)

-1. When prompted, log in with the user credentials provided to you by the instructor.
+1. When prompted, log in with the user credentials provided in the Environment Details tab.

 1. From the list of applications that appears, select **Sales Hub.**